 \subsection{Combined SED fitting of photometry and spectroscopy}

-To study the link between the spatially resolved ISM properties and star-formation histories, we measure the stellar-population properties of the MACS0647-JD system using \textsc{prospector}, a Bayesian SED modelling tool \citep{johnson+21}, built around the Flexible Stellar Population Synthesis (\textsc{fsps}; \citealt{fsps1,fsps2}) tool.
+To study the link between the spatially resolved ISM properties and star formation histories, we measure the stellar-population properties of the MACS0647-JD system using \textsc{prospector}, a Bayesian SED modelling tool \citep{johnson+21}, built around the Flexible Stellar Population Synthesis (\textsc{fsps}; \citealt{fsps1,fsps2}) tool.
 We fit the NIRCam photometry and NIRSpec/G395M spectroscopy of MACS0647-JD1 simultaneously for all spaxels in the cutout described in Section~\ref{sec:emission_lines}.
 We use the \textit{MILES} stellar spectral library \citep{sanchezblazquez2006,falcon2011} and the \textit{MIST} isochrones \citep{choi2016mist}.
-Our stellar mass prior is informed by the observed stellar mass function, and the composite stellar populations are constructed as in the \textsc{prospector}-$\beta$ model \citep{wang_b2023}.
-The stellar metallicity follows a truncated Gaussian prior $\log \left(Z_{\ast}/Z_{\odot}\right)\sim\mathcal{N}\left(-1.0;\ 0.5\right)$, truncated to $\left[-2.0;\ 0.0\right]$.
+Our stellar mass prior is informed by the observed stellar mass function \citep{wang_b2023,qiao_newest}, and the composite stellar populations are constructed as in the \textsc{prospector}-$\beta$ model \citep{wang_b2023}.
+The stellar metallicity follows a truncated Gaussian prior, $\log \left(Z_{\ast}/Z_{\odot}\right)\sim\mathcal{N}\left(-1.0;\ 0.5\right)$, truncated to $\left[-2.0;\ 0.0\right]$.
 We adopt a flexible non-parametric SFH continuity prior \citep{leja+2019} with eight age bins.
-Nebular emission is modelled using \texttt{Cloudy} (v13.03, \citealt{ferland+2013, ferland+2017}) as implemented in \texttt{FSPS} \citep{byler2017_fsps}.
-The dust attenuation is modelled using the two-component model of \citet{charlot_fall+2000}, with a diffuse dust component optical depth $\tau_{2} \sim \mathcal{N}\left(0.3;\ 1\right)$, truncated to $\left[0;\ 4\right]$, and a birth-cloud-to-diffuse dust ratio $\tau_{1}/\tau_{2} \sim \mathcal{N}\left(1;\ 0.3\right)$, truncated to $\left[0;\ 2\right]$.
+Nebular emission is modelled using \texttt{Cloudy} (v13.03; \citealt{ferland+2013, ferland+2017}) as implemented in \texttt{FSPS} \citep{byler2017_fsps}.
+Dust attenuation is modelled using the two-component model of \citet{charlot_fall+2000}, with a diffuse dust component optical depth $\tau_{2} \sim \mathcal{N}\left(0.3;\ 1\right)$, truncated to $\left[0;\ 4\right]$, and a birth-cloud-to-diffuse dust ratio $\tau_{1}/\tau_{2} \sim \mathcal{N}\left(1;\ 0.3\right)$, truncated to $\left[0;\ 2\right]$.
 The attenuation curve slope $n_{\rm dust}$ is drawn from a uniform prior over $\left[-1.2;\ 0.4\right]$ \citep{noll2009}.
-We do not include dust emission in our model, as it is negligible at the rest-frame wavelengths $\lesssim \SI{5000}{\angstrom}$ that we probe.
-We also account for absorption due to the intergalactic medium following the prescription of \citet{inoue2014}.
+We do not include dust emission in our model, as it is negligible at the rest-frame wavelengths $\lesssim \SI{5000}{\angstrom}$ probed here.
+We also account for absorption by the intergalactic medium following the prescription of \citet{inoue2014}.
 To account for flux calibration and slit-loss effects, we model the spectral response using an eighth-order polynomial distortion that allows the observed spectrum to match the continuum shape predicted by the SED model.
-We additionally include a single “jitter” parameter that rescales the spectral uncertainties, capturing residual calibration systematics and ensuring a statistically consistent fit.
+We additionally include a single jitter parameter that rescales the spectral uncertainties, capturing residual calibration systematics and ensuring a statistically consistent fit.
 Overall, the model configuration and prior choices are motivated by a broad range of previous studies of high-redshift galaxies \citep[e.g.,][]{leja+2019,tacchella2022_apj1,tacchella2022_apj2,tacchella+2023,duan2024_addingvalue,Harvey2025}.